 Fill in the numbers and the interactive worksheet formula will work itself out.
-If your numbers aren’t set yet you can make estimates.
-You can also call or e-mail us and we’ll do the calculation for you, based on the above figures you supply to us.
+If your numbers aren’t set yet you can only make estimates.
+You can also call or e-mail us and we’ll help with the calculation for you, based on the above figures you supply to us.

 Early on in your case you won’t know these numbers, so case value will be a guess.

 Third party corporations are usually represented by a virtual army of corporate and insurance lawyers.
 If you hope to do well then consult with your own third party lawyer.
 The consultation is free, and then you can make your best decision about DIY or hire a lawyer.
 The lawyer will look at your case from every angle and give you his expert opinion about your best course of action.